shalevwiden/utaustindvsite/README.md

 <br>

-There are also animations, 3 types:
+There are also animations on the rendered tables.

-One that scales up and goes down.
+Currently only one, and up down animation.
+But in the future I can see:

 One that moves side to side like a wave.

 And one that does some random crazy stuff.